Featured image of post Day 2 - Reality Check, A Simple Engine

 Render

 The goal of this post is not to explain in detail how OpenGL works; for that, I highly recommend LearnOpenGL.
-However, I want to give a general idea of how the rendering logic is structured, so I will explain it at a high level and leave that link for those who want to delve into the details.
+However, I want to give a general idea of how the rendering logic is structured, so I will explain it at a high level and leave that tutorial for those who want to delve into the details.

-Each frame, the Renderer receives the Renderables from the scene and prepares them for drawing.
-The Renderer groups them by Mesh and Material to minimize GPU state changes (CPU batching), sort them by opaques and transparents, and then uses instanced rendering to draw multiple copies of the same geometry with different transforms and materials.
 This way, instead of making a draw call for each Renderable, hundreds or thousands can be drawn with a single call, depending on the configured batch size, which significantly improves performance.

 We can imagine, for example, a field of grass, where each blade of grass is a Renderable with the same geometry and material but with different positions and rotations.
 Instead of making a draw call for each blade, they can all be drawn with a single call using instanced rendering.